vobyjs/oby/README.md

 double (); // => 100

+// "batch" library method, for ensuring no listeners are called while inside it, and calling listeners after the batch exits only once even if the observable got updated multiple times

+oby.batch ( () => {

+  o ( 100 );
+  o ( 200 );
+  o ( 300 );

+  // "subscriber" still not called here

+});

+// "subscriber" called now, once, with [300, 10] as arguments

 // "computed" library method, for making an Observable out of other Observables

 const a = oby ( 1 );